ricomariani/CG-SQL-author/docs/user_guide/appendices/09_using_the_cql_amalgam.md

 #endif
 ```

-Typically you would `#define cql_write_file your_write_function` before you include the amalgam and then
+Typically you would `#define cql_write_file your_write_function` before you
-define your_write_function elsewhere in that file (before or after the amalgam is included are both fine).
+include the amalgam and then define your_write_function elsewhere in that file
+(before or after the amalgam is included are both fine).

 ### Amalgam LEAN choices

 When you include the amalgam, you get everything by default.
-You may, however, only want some
+You may, however,
-limited subset of the compiler's functions in your build.
+only want some limited subset of the compiler's functions in your build.

-To customize the amalgam, there are a set of configuration pre-processor options.
-To opt-in to
+To customize the amalgam, there are a set of configuration pre-processor
-configuration, first define `CQL_AMALGAM_LEAN`.
-You then have to opt-in to the various pieces
+options.
+To opt-in to configuration, first define `CQL_AMALGAM_LEAN`.
+You then
+have to opt-in to the various pieces you might want.
+The system is useless
-you might want.
-The system is useless without the parser, so you can't remove that; but you can
+without the parser, so you can't remove that; but you can choose from the list
-choose from the list below.
+below.

 The options are:

-* CQL_AMALGAM_LEAN` : enable lean mode; this must be set or you get everything
+* `CQL_AMALGAM_LEAN` : enable lean mode; this must be set or you get everything
+* `CQL_AMALGAM_GEN_SQL` : the echoing features  (required)
+* `CQL_AMALGAM_CG_COMMON` : common code generator pieces (required)
+* `CQL_AMALGAM_SEM` : semantic analysis (required)
 * `CQL_AMALGAM_CG_C` : C codegen
-* `CQL_AMALGAM_CG_COMMON` : common code generator pieces
-* `CQL_AMALGAM_GEN_SQL` : the echoing features
+* `CQL_AMALGAM_CG_LUA` : Lua codegen
 * `CQL_AMALGAM_JSON` : JSON schema output
 * `CQL_AMALGAM_OBJC` : Objective-C code gen
 * `CQL_AMALGAM_QUERY_PLAN` : the query plan creator
 * `CQL_AMALGAM_SCHEMA` : the assorted schema output types
-* `CQL_AMALGAM_SEM` : semantic analysis (needed by most things)
 * `CQL_AMALGAM_TEST_HELPERS` : test helper output
 * `CQL_AMALGAM_UNIT_TESTS` : some internal unit tests, which are pretty much needed by nobody

-Note that `CQL_AMALGAM_SEM` is necessary for any of the code generation
-features to work.
-Likewise, several generators require `CQL_AMALGAM_CG_COMMON` (e.g., C does).

-Pick what you want; stubs are created for what you omit to avoid linkage errors.
+Note that `-DCQL_AMALGAM_LEAN -DCQL_AMALGAM_GEN_SQL -DCQL_AMALGAM_SEM -DCQL_AMALGAM_CG_COMMON`
+is the minimal set of slices.
+See the `/release/test_amalgam.sh` script to find
+the other valid options.
+But basically you can add anything to the minimum set.
+If you don't add `-DCQL_AMALGAM_LEAN` you get everything.

 ### Other Notes

-The amalgam will use malloc/calloc for its allocations and it is designed to release all memory it
+The amalgam will use malloc/calloc for its allocations and it is designed to
-has allocated when cql_main returns control to you, even in the face of error.
+release all memory it has allocated when cql_main returns control to you, even
+in the face of error.

 Internal compilation errors result in an `assert` failure leading to an abort.
-This is not supposed
-to ever happen but there can always be bugs.
-Normal errors just prevent later phases of the compiler
+This is not supposed to ever happen but there can always be bugs.
+Normal errors
-from running so you might not see file output, but rather just error output.
-In all cases things
+just prevent later phases of the compiler from running so you might not see file
-should be cleaned up.
+output, but rather just error output.
+In all cases things should be cleaned up.

-The compiler can be called repeatedly with no troubles; it re-initializes on each use.
-The compiler is
+The compiler can be called repeatedly with no troubles; it re-initializes on
- not multi-threaded so if there is threading you should use some mutex arrangement to keep it safe.
+each use.
+The compiler is not multi-threaded so if there is threading you should
-A thread-safe version would require extensive modifications.
+use some mutex arrangement to keep it safe.
+A thread-safe version would require
+extensive modifications.